PeaceMaker503/iManage/README.md

 To use iManage, please clone this repository to the desired folder of your computer.
 You will find the required libraries and also the source code of the three projects of iManage.

+## Set up the databases:
+1. You must create three databases with the following names:
+  * imanage
+  * entreprisea
+  * entrepriseb
+2. Create a user with the following credentials with all the prvileges to all the mentioned databases:
+  * user: root
+  * password: mamaya

 ### Set up the iManage project (Web application)

-1. Create the project from existing sources (web application)
+1. Open Netbeans and create a new project (Java Web -> Web application from existing sources)
+2. Name the project as iManage and select the /src folder from the repository.
+3. As server and settings select GlassFish Server and Java EE 7 Web.
+4. Remember to add the Spring MVC and the Hibernate frameworks.
+5. Create the project.
-2. Set up the database:
+3. Set up the database connection:

-  * Name: imanage
-  * User: root
-  * Password: mamaya
-3. Fix the paths of file savings of the iManage project:
+4. Fix the paths of file savings of the iManage project:
   * asdas
     * Internship convention generation: /src/
     * Save a CV: